drcz/drcz.github.io/wrtng/shmumbers-rant.md

 + Being pedantic about the language used (like `numerals` instead of `numbers`) can save your plane from requiring to be turned off and on again.

 + But even then you'll have to reset your hardware from time to time (think of a processor as a discrete dynamical system, we just lose track of its trajectory when it passes certain threshold).
 Neither TDD nor formal methods will save you.
+I don't mean one shouldn't utilise them — quite the contrary, testing is good and proofs are even better.
+But they are not magic powder which removes uncertainty.
 Accept failures and prepare plan B "just in case".

 + No such thing as numbers or arithmetic functions exist, but also nothing else exists, yet we can have lots of fun with all these things, and it's more important to have fun than ontological positions.